DigitalHammer/Security-Writeups/OffSec-ProvingGrounds/Sar/sar-writeup.md

 - A network scan using `nmap`
 - A directory brute force using `gobuster`
 - Finding a vulnerability for the target in `expliot-db`
-- Executing a Python script `reverse shell` via an `RCE` in the URL
+- Executing a Python `reverse shell` via an `RCE` in the URL
 - Discovering `sudo` rights in a `cronjob`
-- Executing another `reverse shell` to gain root
+- Executing a PHP `reverse shell` to gain root access

 **See this write-up on my website as well:**